Garden Share Network

-At this time, there is no set quantity on plants to be dispersed amongst GSN gardens, but we expect that members will receive between one and five different plants per garden during each growing season.
+Members receive between one and five different plants per garden during each growing season.
 For those interested in hosting seed regeneration sites for annual wild flowers, the quantity of seeds will be determined on a case-by-case basis.

 TPF wants applicants to understand that through involvement in this program, they are committing a small amount of time and space to a much larger goal: the preservation and accumulation of knowledge about California’s abundant native flora.
 It’s a mission we wouldn’t be able to achieve without our loyal supporters and one we look forward to sharing with new partners in the Garden Share Network.